 Radiology and Ultrasound

 We use state-of-the-art digital radiology in the hospital.
 These images can be enlarged, highlighted, and enhanced using our software.
 This increases the diagnostic yield significantly, and can help us see things that could not be seen before using standard radiology.
-In addition to viewing these images, we can burn them to a CD, and we can transmit them to a veterinarian specialist in radiology for consultation and recommendation.
+In addition to viewing these images, we can email them to a veterinarian specialist in radiology for consultation and recommendation, if needed.

 We treat a variety of skin diseases in both dogs and cats.
 We use a variety of methods and approaches to treat allergies, skin infections, and skin manifestations of internal disease.
 We see a high volume of dermatological cases including those with ear complications.